octoenergy/public-conventions/python.md

 ### <a name="test-class-structure">Test class structure</a>

-The folder path of a test module should mirror the structure of the module it's testing.
+The folder path of a unit (or integration) test module should mirror the structure of the module it's testing.
-Eg `octoenergy/path/to/something.py` should have tests in `tests/path/to/test_something.py`.
+Eg `octoenergy/path/to/something.py` should have tests in `tests/unit/path/to/test_something.py`.

 For each function/class being tested, use a test class to group its tests.
 Eg: